Basque language: Official status

-Historically, Latin or Romance languages have been the official languages in this region.
+Historically, Latin or Romance languages have been the official languages in the region.
 However, Basque was explicitly recognised in some areas.
 For instance, the fuero or charter of the Basque-colonised Ojacastro (now in La Rioja) allowed the inhabitants to use Basque in legal processes in the 13th and 14th centuries.
+Basque was allowed in telegraph messages in Spain thanks to the royal decree of 1904.

 The Spanish Constitution of 1978 states in Article 3 that the Spanish language is the official language of the nation, but allows autonomous communities to provide a co-official language status for the other languages of Spain.
 Consequently, the Statute of Autonomy of the Basque Autonomous Community establishes Basque as the co-official language of the autonomous community.
 The Statute of Navarre establishes Spanish as the official language of Navarre, but grants co-official status to the Basque language in the Basque-speaking areas of northern Navarre.
 Basque has no official status in the French Basque Country and French citizens are barred from officially using Basque in a French court of law.
 However, the use of Basque by Spanish nationals in French courts is permitted (with translation), as Basque is officially recognised on the other side of the border.